apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 **install electrum**

+{% highlight bash %}
-`$ sudo pip2 install --no-index --find-links ~/electrum/ ~/electrum/Electrum-2.8.3.tar.gz`
+$ sudo pip2 install --no-index --find-links ~/electrum/ ~/electrum/Electrum-2.8.3.tar.gz
+{% endhighlight %}

 Congratulations, now you have a secure offline environment where you can generate your master public key and sign transactions.